 How to Size a Hybrid Bike

-To correctly size a road bike, you’d need to have the following measurements at your disposal before selecting the bike.
+To correctly size a hybrid bike, you’d need to have the following measurements at your disposal before selecting the bike.
 Have a look.

 Height: If you want to have a correct height measurement, stand with your back rooted to the wall.
 Now, with your hand, place a book on your head.
 Ask someone to measure the distance from the top of the book to the floor.
 This is your height.

 Inseam length: While this might sound weird, measurement of inseam length requires you to place a book between your legs.
 After you’ve done it, ask someone to measure the distance from the top of the book to the floor.
 This is your inseam length.

 Bike’s frame size: In order to have the hybrid bike that fits your size, measuring bike’s frame size is crucial.
 To do this, measure the distance between the top of the seat tube to the center of the crank.

 Top tube length: As the name suggests, the top tube length is the horizontal distance between the seat tubes to the head tube junction.
 With the development of sloping top tubes, measuring the length of top tube has gained unprecedented importance over the last few years.

 Stand over height: The distance from the floor to the top of the top tube is known as stand over height.
 To have a comfortable bike ride, ensure that the distance from the top tube to your crotch is somewhere between 1-2 inches.